What is Oxycodone?

 - Xartemis XR® (as a combination product containing acetaminophen, oxycodone)

-Oxycodone is a potent opioid and has some common unwanted side effects such as nausea, constipation, flushing, sweating, weakness, headaches, dry mouth and mood changes.
+According to the American Society of Addiction Medicine (ASAM), in 2015, nearly two million people suffered from some level of painkiller abuse in the USA.
+Oxycodone is a potent opioid and has some common unwanted side effects such as nausea, constipation, flushing, sweating, weakness, headaches, dry mouth, and mood changes.

 Are You Ready to Be Opioid-Free?